 All immunisation sessions are operating from either the St Kilda Town Hall Auditorium or South Melbourne Community Centre.

-The Click and Collect service resumes from Monday 21 September.
-This service will be offered at our St Kilda, Port Melbourne and Albert Park library branches.
+The Click and Collect service has resumed as of Monday 21 September.
+This service is offered at our St Kilda, Port Melbourne and Albert Park library branches.
 Monday to Friday from 10 am to 5 pm.

 E-waste drop-offs at Port Melbourne Library and St Kilda Library are suspended until further notice.

 On the advice of DHHS, MAV and the Australian Nursing and Midwifery Federation we’re making temporary changes to our Maternal and Child Health service, to help reduce the risk of transmission of COVID-19.